Person Centred Counselling in Edinburgh Falkirk Stirling

 Unlike some other counsellors, Stuart and Denise are also trained in Analysis, clinical hypnotherapy and forms of psychotherapy including CBT and cognitive behavioural analysis.
 They are therefore able to offer person centred counselling where needed, but also psychoanalysis, CBT, cognitive behavioural analysis, psychotherapy, life coaching, clinical hypnotherapy and mindfulness, thus adapting to the needs of the individual client.

 Stuart works with teenagers, adults and couples.
 Denise works with all ages but not couples.
 Both are PVG Disclosure Scotland listed to work with vulnerable adults and young people.
-Both are subject to Voluntary Regulation (hypnotherapy) and the FHT and CNHC Professional Standards Authority Accredited Registers (hypnotherapy) and the UKAHPP PSA AR (Ordinary Member: Humanistic counselling only): Psychotherapeutic Counselling.
+Both are subject to Voluntary Regulation (hypnotherapy) and the FHT and CNHC Professional Standards Authority Accredited Registers (hypnotherapy).

 Contact via the contact us page HERE